Residency for Tuition Purposes: All Policies & Exceptions

 - Residency Reclassification application

-- Copy of the parents’ federal tax return for the most recent tax year showing the requesting student as a tax dependent of one of their parents (claiming parent does not need to be the Utah parent)
+- Copy of the parents’ federal tax return for the filing from most recently completed tax year showing the requesting student as a tax dependent of one of their parents (claiming parent does not need to be the Utah parent)

 - Proof of Utah parents’ physical “bodily presence (see R512-3.2)” in Utah:

-- A copy of their Utah state tax return TC-40 with “Full-yr Resident” marked “Y” for the most recent tax year (see example here)
+- A copy of their Utah state tax return TC-40 with “Full-yr Resident” marked “Y” for the filing from most recently completed tax year (see example here)

-- For parents with Utah state tax returns TC-40 that answers “N” under “Full-yr Resident?” for the most recent tax year:
+- For parents with Utah state tax returns TC-40 that answers “N” under “Full-yr Resident?” for the filing from most recently completed tax year:

 - Additional documents proving the parents’ presence in Utah for a full 12-month period, with fewer than 29 days total unproven/out-of-state, will be required